jbarrow/formalpdf/README.md

 pdfium_doc = doc.document
 ```

-You can use this to do lower-level operations that aren't yet supported by `conformal`.
+You can use this to do lower-level operations that aren't yet supported by `formalpdf`.

 ## Roadmap